 - How to choose a women’s fleece jacket: A quick buyers’ guide

-Choosing a fleece jacket can be an uphill task given the vast selection that’s available on the market today.
-Moreover, the quality is normally wanting for many brands.
+Choosing a fleece jacket can be an uphill task.
+There’s a vast selection that’s available on the market today, but the quality differences between brands can often be large.

 There are important factors to consider to ensure you get the right jacket for your needs including size, weight, warmth, and ease of packing when travelling.
-You want a fleece jacket that will not only keep you cozy, but that will also fit conveniently in your bag or suitcase.
+Women’s fleece jackets are available in a variety of styles, and sizes to suit different needs and preferences.
+You’ll want to buy a fleece jacket that will not only keep you cozy, but that will also fit conveniently in your bag or suitcase.

 Patagonia R1 Hoody